How do you lead your church through a global pandemic that promises to hit very close to home?

 One thing we know for sure is that how we communicate to our congregation, the staff, and our community is of the highest importance.

-These three principles will help you know you’re on the right track as you communicate with your church.
+These three principles will help you know you’re on the right track as you talk with your church about the coronavirus.
 I’ve included the emails that I’m sending to my church as examples.
 Feel free to use any part of them that fit your church and circumstances.

 1. Communicate with your congregation often and in multiple channels.